codesenberg/bombardier/README.md

 # bombardier
 bombardier is a HTTP(S) benchmarking tool.
-Its written in Go programming language and uses excellent [fasthttp](https://github.com/valyala/fasthttp) instead of Go's default http library, because of its lightning fast performance.
+It is written in Go programming language and uses excellent [fasthttp](https://github.com/valyala/fasthttp) instead of Go's default http library, because of its lightning fast performance.

 ##Installation
 You can grab the latest version in the [releases](https://github.com/codesenberg/bombardier/releases) section.